-These models are developed and simulated using the Proto spatial computing language[3], a functional language that allows the programmer to specify aggregate behaviors using scalable geometric descriptions.
+These models are developed and simulated using the Proto spatial computing language [4], a functional language that allows the programmer to specify aggregate behaviors using scalable geometric descriptions.
 Aggregate behavior descriptions are then compiled into a program to execute on each cell (every cell is given the same program) and an interaction protocol by which cells cooperate to approximate the desired aggregate behavior.
-Details of Proto can be found in [3] in the MIT Proto distribution[10].
+Programs written in Proto are included in the present text for completeness, and to allow the interested reader to investigate them, if they wish, using the MIT Proto distribution [12].
+Rather than go into a long digression on Proto, however, we will explain the meaning of the programs to the reader with embedded comments.
+Further details on Proto can be found in [4], [5], and the documentation accompanying the MIT Proto distribution [12].